Wes Malott: PBA career

 Malott and partner Norm Duke won their second Mark Roth-Marshall Holman Doubles Championship in 2015.
 The win gave Malott ten PBA Tour titles, which qualified him for PBA Hall of Fame consideration.

 On April 12, 2017, Malott won the PBA "King of the Hill" competition in Portland, Maine.
 This was a special, non-title event broadcast live on the PBA's Xtra Frame webcast service, held in conjunction with the PBA League and Mark Roth-Marshall Holman Doubles Championship during the same week in Portland.

 Malott was the anchor bowler for the winning Portland Lumberjacks team in the 2019 PBA League tournament, and he won the Mark Roth League MVP award.
 Excluding a couple of meaningless tenth frame fill balls, Malott rolled 20 of 22 possible strikes over the three-day event (July 16–18).
 The Lumberjacks won the PBA League competition for a second straight season on September 30, 2020, with Malott winning his second straight Mark Roth MVP award.
 Since the event's inception in 2013, Malott is the first player to earn MVP honors in back-to-back seasons.
 At this same event, Malott won the PBA League All-Star Clash, a special event featuring one representative from each of the 12 PBA League teams.
 In the event broadcast on November 29, Malott won $25,000 for himself and $50,000 for his team.

 During an interview by PBA commissioner Tom Clark during the 2022 PBA Players Championship qualifying rounds, Malott learned that Clark only set up the interview to inform Wes he was unanimously elected to the Professional Bowlers Association Hall of Fame.
 He was inducted as the only member of the 2022 class during a ceremony on February 26, 2022, the night before the PBA Tournament of Champions finals.

+Malott ranked #12 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.